I grew up in Scotland, lived for some years in Cambridge in England, and now live with my wife in Christchurch, New Zealand.

 A child of the 1980s, I’ve been a heavy computer (and later Internet) user since my first home micro at the age of 8.
 I think of myself as a generalist, capable of deep understanding of systems and subjects, yet also capable of turning my hand to new challenges, new workflows, new environments.
 I’m not too proud to be told when I’m wrong, and I believe in finding the right solution.

-My then-partner (now-wife) and I moved to Christchurch in 2011, several months after the devastating earthquake that struck the region.
+My wife and I moved to Christchurch in 2011, several months after the devastating earthquake that struck the region.

 Contact information & GPG key